-The Quantum HD HRP polymer is a three-step detection system consisting of HRP Polymer A, HRP Polymer B and HRP Polymer C. It recognizes mouse and rabbit immunoglobulins, and it detects any tissue-bound primary antibody.
-Sections are further incubated with the substrate/chromogen, 3,3'-diaminobenzidine (DAB) causing a reaction with the peroxidase producing a visible brown precipitate at the antigen site.
+The Quantum HD HRP polymer is a two-step detection system consisting of polymer enhancer and HRP Polymer-2.
+It recognizes mouse and rabbit immunoglobulins, and it detects any tissue-bound primary antibody.
+Sections are further incubated with the substrate/chromogen, 3,3° -diaminobenzidine (DAB) causing a reaction with the peroxidase producing a visible brown precipitate at the antigen site.
 Sections are counterstained with Hematoxylin.
 Results are interpreted using a light microscope and aid in the differential diagnosis of pathophysiological processes, which may or may not be associated with an antigen.